jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 The reason we make classes and objects in python is because, once we have them, we can automate a ton of common functions and calculations.
 For example, all structures have a `density`, which is easily calculated once you know the lattice and atomic sites.
 These are known as properties.
 You can access this and other properties through our structure object.
 Try typing `nacl_structure.density` in the python terminal and hit enter.
 It should tell you the density!

 Now what about properties for the lattice?
 Like volume, angles, and vectors?
 For all of these things, it would make sense to have a `Lattice` class that calculates all of these things for us.
 So that's exactly what we do -- we attach a `Lattice` object to our `Structure` object.
 You access it through `structure.lattice`.
-Try out these in your python terminal:
+Try out these in your python terminal (only run one line at a time!):

 ```
 lattice = structure.lattice